johnbieren/release-service/README.md

 # release-service
-Kubernetes controller to control releases in App Studio
+Kubernetes controller to control releases in App Studio test